-The B.A. degree in Mathematics consists of a minimum of 36 semester hours in mathematics and additional course work in closely related fields, as approved by the advisor, for a total of at least 51 semester hours.
-The required courses must include the following:
+The B.A. degree in Mathematics requires a minimum of 36 semester hours of course work in mathematics and statistics, and additional course work in closely related fields, for a total of 51 semester hours.
+A grade of "C" or higher is required in all courses taken for the major.
+MAT 370 and 371 may not be used to satisfy these degree requirements.
+The required course work has the following components: